-- 1. Always turn off all power to your chair when you are on a lift.
+- Always turn off all power to your chair when you are on a lift.
 If you fail to do so, you may touch the joystick by accident and cause your chair to drive off the platform.
 (Be aware that a "roll-stop" at the end of the platform may not prevent this). - 2.
 Make sure there is not a lip or drop-off at the top or bottom of the platform.
 These may cause a fall or tip-over.
 When in doubt, have someone help you. - 3.
-Always position the rider securely in the chair to help prevent falls while on a lift. - 4.
+Always secure the rider with a positioning belt to help prevent falls during transfers. - 4.
 Avoid moving forward if a wheel is "hung up" on the lip of the ramp.
 Backup, reposition the caster for a more direct approach.
-Slowly try again.
+And slowly try again.